22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Another popular appetizer in Armenian food culture that dates back to ancient times is Sujukh.
 Middle-easterners made it with their typical culinary spices, which later on was adopted (and perfected!) by Armenians.

 It is still a common practice to make sujukh with varying recipes in different nations.
-The process is pretty much similar to that of basturma, except it is being made from ground beef or lamb instead of raw meat, and it does not undergo any heat treatment.
+The process is pretty much similar to that of basturma, except it is made from ground beef or lamb instead of raw meat, and it does not undergo any heat treatment.

 The salted ground meat is then flavored with spicy seasonings like ground red and black pepper, cinnamon, cumin, and garlic before being filled in a thin membrane.